Mortgages for the Police family – Frequently Asked Questions

 Broadly speaking, the longer you’ve been in your job the better, as far as mortgage lenders are concerned.
 Lenders require proof of your income before approving a mortgage application.
 They may ask to see up to 3 months worth of payslips.
 If you have been in your role for less time than that, you might need to provide other evidence to support your application.
 That said, there are some lenders who will consider mortgage applications from people who have only just started their career in the Police.
-If you’re unsure where you stand, it’s worth getting some free advice from our mortgage experts.

 Can I get a joint mortgage?

 If you and your partner are looking to buy a home together, it makes sense to get a joint mortgage.
 The biggest advantage in doing so is that it could increase your buying power.
 This is because the amount of money you can borrow is based on your income (amongst other things).
 So, when considering your application, your mortgage provider will look at you and your partner’s combined salary.

 How much of a deposit do I need?